Showing Collections: 1 - 10 of 10

 Abstract The series is comprised of Donald H. Horton's photographs documenting curricular affairs, theatrical productions, student activities, and special events sponsored by the Northwestern University School of Speech.
 The photographs, in print format of various standard sizes, date from the summer of 1940 when Horton was a student at the School.
 Included among the photographs are several notable images of School of Speech faculty and of Carl Sandburg's and Edgar Bergen's visits to the Northwestern...

-Abstract The Joe Miller Papers contain five boxes and span the years 1924-1979.
+Abstract The Joe Miller Papers are contained in five boxes and span the years 1924-1979.
 The collection contains biographical information, materials relating to his early life in Ottumwa, Iowa, and two important events in his Northwestern career: the 25th Waa-Mu show in 1956, and Miller's retirement in 1975.
 Two scrapbooks complete the collection.

 Abstract The Practical Theatre Company (PTC) was a Chicago-based theatre company founded by Northwestern University students and active throughout the 1980s.
 Its productions included new plays, satiric agitprop, rock and roll events, and a series of successful improvisational comedy revues.
 The PTC, whose motto was “Art is Good”, is notable for the fact that the entire cast of its 1982 improvisational comedy revue, “The Golden 50th Anniversary Jubilee” (Brad Hall, Seinfeld star Julia Louis-Dreyfus, Gary...